lukeanderson93/r710-controller/README.rst

             s.set_fan_speed_auto()
         time.sleep(60)

-Alternatively, set the fan speed based on the current temperature (set up as system service, or use a cron job).
+Alternatively, set the fan speed based on the current temperature (could be set up as system service, or cron job).

 .. code:: python